Viewing this page on your device?

 However, preschool handwriting lessons should include lots and LOTS of practice in tracing and copying simple shapes before any number or letter formations are attempted.

-Many preschools introduce just one shape a week.
+Many preschool programs introduce just one shape a week.

 Start with circles then progress to squares and rectangles, then to triangles and diagonal lines.
 Lastly teach intersecting lines (upright cross, diagonal cross).